mvolkmann/blog/src/progressive-web-apps.md

 ## Running and Installing a PWA

-The steps to run a new PWA for the first time are:

-1. Open a web browser.
-1. Search for the application or enter its URL.
-1. Click its link.
+To run a PWA, browse its URL.
+This can be done by clicking a link received in an email or chat message.
+It can also be done by searching for the app in web browser or manually entering the URL in the browser location bar.

+Installing a PWA is optional.
+The steps to do so vary based on operating system.
+In iOS, tap the share button and select "Add to Home Screen".

-1. Optionally install the PWA which downloads all the require files.
+Installing a PWA downloads all the required files.
-   This also adds an app icon to the home screen so in the future the app can be launched by double-clicking its icon.
+It also adds an app icon to the home screen so in the future the app can be launched by tapping its icon.
 The app will still run in the mobile web browser, but the app can choose to hide the browser chrome so it appears more like a native app.

-Often the first three steps are replaced by clicking a link that is found in another way such as in an email message or a social media site.
-In this case a new PWA can be launched with a single click.
+In development, PWA can be run from URLs that being with `http://localhost`.

-Production PWAs must be downloaded using HTTPS in order to use service workers.
+But in production, PWAs must be run from URLS that use HTTPS in order to utilize service workers.
-In development it is possible to configure the browser to allow using service workers with localhost URLs that use HTTP.

 ## Security